DroptuneHQ/droptune-og/README.md

 If you've got an improvement, just send in a pull request.
 If you've got feature ideas, simply [open a new issues](https://github.com/DroptuneHQ/droptune/issues/new)!

-Also, ask questions and discuss the project on Gitter: https://gitter.im/DroptuneHQ/Lobby
+Also, ask questions and discuss the project on Discord: https://discord.gg/CaMMptj

 ## License & Copyright
 Released under the MIT license, see the [LICENSE](./LICENSE) file.
 Copyright (c) 2018 Sabotage Media LLC.